stasemsoft/FontysICT-sem1/README.md

 1. **[How-to Guide](https://stasemsoft.github.io/FontysICT-sem1/docs/basic/howto)**: Technical questions and solutions.
 Can't find your answer?
 Let us know!
 (Even if you found it yourself - thanks!)
 2. **[How to use a Tutorial](https://stasemsoft.github.io/FontysICT-sem1/docs/process/howtoLookAtATutorial)**: Learn how to get the most out of tutorials
-3. **[Frequently Asked Questions](https://stasemsoft.github.io/FontysICT-sem1/docs/FAQ)**: Course-related questions at FHICT?
+3. **[Frequently Asked Questions](https://stasemsoft.github.io/FontysICT-sem1/docs/FAQ)**: Course-related questions at Fontys ICT?
 Check the FAQ first to see if others had the same question.
 4. **[AI Assistance](https://chat.openai.com/chat)** or **[Perplexity](https://www.perplexity.ai)**: Powerful AI help available, but be sure you understand the results!
 Always be explicit about using AI assistance.

 ---